KI7MT/dotnet-core-examples/Database/rdaas/README.md

 ## Next Phase

-There are many more views, queries to be added.
+There are many more views and queries to be added.
 Have a look at `pgAdmin4` that accompanies the installation.
 There are an unlimited number of actions you can do with `pgAdmin4`.

-The next steps for the database itself is to finishing adding views for the remaining tables, and start looking at specific user-needs for additional queris and functions.
+The next steps for the database itself is to finish adding views for the remaining tables, then start looking at specific user-need queries and functions.

 ## Bug Reports

-If you have problems with setting up, or any of the steps in this brief guide, please file a [Bug Report](https://github.com/KI7MT/dotnet-core-examples/issues) on the Github Issue Tracker.
+If you have problems with setting things up, or any of the steps in this brief guide, please file a [Bug Report](https://github.com/KI7MT/dotnet-core-examples/issues) on the Github Issue Tracker.